dpt/The-Great-Escape-in-C/BUGS.md

 * Thread Sanitiser reports multiple problems.
 Needs locking in various places.
 * Guards & commandant don't always catch the hero on contact.
 * Enter 'N' to cancel key defs repeatedly and stamp_handler will assert.
+* Hero getting wedged into a corner by a guard after breakfast, dancing left-right.
+* Undefined behaviour in searchlight_plot when producing the attribute address.

 Fixed
 -----